nolanbro/win-powershell-notify/README.md

 # win-powershell-notify

-this code will notify the system whatever you want. change the text in the ""'s to shange what the notification says.
+this code will notify the system whatever you want. copy the code and change the text in the ""'s to change what the notification says.